Tarrasch/ravens-test/README.markdown

 ## Discussing the quality of created representations

-The visually infered representations for the problems 1 to 6 are very similar to the one I manually created.
-Of course there are no mnenomic names for the shapes anymore but the representations are still equivelent from `solve()`'s perspective.
+The visually inferred representations for the problems 1 to 6 are very similar to the one I manually created.
+Of course there are no mnemonic names for the shapes anymore but the representations are still equivalent from `solve()`'s perspective.
 It turns out that the only difference between the representations are that my program considers the thick lines to be filled, which they really are but a human doesn't think that way because the are just lines.
 It turned out that those